3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 ### Traditional Women's Clothing
 ![Traditional dress](https://i.imgur.com/rMFihvS.jpg) -->

-Similarly, git is a version control software that allows us to keep track, or keep snapshots, of our projects as we develop them.
+Similarly, git is a distributed version control system that allows us to keep track, or keep snapshots, of our projects as we develop them.

 <br />